John Muir: Nature writer

 In his life, Muir published six volumes of writings, all describing explorations of natural settings.
 Four additional books were published posthumously.
 Several books were subsequently published that collected essays and articles from various sources.
 Miller writes that what was most important about his writings was not their quantity, but their "quality".
 He notes that they have had a "lasting effect on American culture in helping to create the desire and will to protect and preserve wild and natural environments".

-His first appearance in print was by accident, writes Miller; a person he did not know submitted, without his permission or awareness, a personal letter to his friend Jeanne Carr, describing Calypso borealis, a rare flower he had encountered.
+His first appearance in print was by accident, writes his biographer Rod Miller; a person he did not know submitted, without his permission or awareness, a personal letter to his friend Jeanne Carr, describing Calypso borealis, a rare flower he had encountered.
 The piece was published anonymously, identified as having been written by an "inspired pilgrim".
 Throughout his many years as a nature writer, Muir frequently rewrote and expanded on earlier writings from his journals, as well as articles published in magazines.
 He often compiled and organized such earlier writings as collections of essays or included them as part of narrative books.